osrg/libsai/doc/Files.md

       void* data_plane_attributes;
     };

-Here "id", "number_of_ports", and "port_list" are dataplane-independent data and the void* at last is the pointer to the dataplane-dependent part of a vlan data structure (we do this because there is no inheritance in pure C).
+Here `id`, `number_of_ports`, and `port_list` are dataplane-independent data and the void* at the tail is the pointer to the dataplane-dependent part of the vlan data structure (we do this because there is no inheritance in pure C).
-The contents of the void* are stored by the dataplane code, and the code in this directory must be unaware of it.
+The contents of the void* are stored by the dataplane code, and the code in impl directory must be unaware of them.
-If the code in this directory care the content of the pointer, there must be a bug (or at least design violation).
+If the code in this directory care the contents of the pointer, there must be a bug (or at least a design violation).

 # Files in the "dataplane/rocker" directory
 The files in this directory are "dataplane-dependent" operations for rocker such as: